 So, the very best thing we can do is to get out of that fight or flight digestion mode whenever mealtimes occur.

 One foot cannot be on the gas and the other on the break simultaneously.

-And you know, I always knew this because I studied it in school.
+I always knew this because I studied it in school.
 But too often I think the correlation between what we study and what actually is falls short.

 So I asked myself a simple question and then started testing the question on myself,